NordicESMhub/nicest2-fair-hackathon/content/notes/hackmd-cookbook-working-group-notes.md

 ## Challenges
 - Searchability
 - Practicality of downloading/acquiring
-    - Anne mentioned yesterday that downloading from certain databases (e.g. our own in Dataverse) can be cumbersome, as all has to be downloaded at once.
+    - Downloading from certain databases (e.g. our own in Dataverse) can be cumbersome, as all has to be downloaded at once.
 Can it be separated for individual download?
 - Environments, containers etc.
 - What data is required to be stored?
 (Storing only certain variables, restart files and ICs, etc.)
 - Separate/consolidated metadata